 Did I say, “Goes both ways”?
 Yes, and that is vitally important.
 The team leader must be willing to receive from team members as well as contribute.
 And that doesn’t just mean receive the contributions made to the team, but just as the team leader needs to know the team members, the team leader needs to be known by the team members.
 Team leaders need to be vulnerable and open to suggestions from the team members.
 Team leaders are not just put in charge.
 They are not the boss and cannot risk exercising strong authority over the team or it will become a matter of resentment.

-Two other people were brought in to replace Charlie and I as the UPS counter.
-These two had worked for the company over 20 years each, but didn’t really get along very well.
+Two other people were brought in to replace Charlie and me as the UPS counter.
+These two had worked for the company over 20 years each but didn’t really get along very well.
 Of course, productivity at the counter went way down.
-To help the situation an automatic scale was brought in, conveyor belts installed and a new labeling and postage machine.
+To help the situation an automatic scale was brought in, conveyor belts installed, and a new labeling and postage machine.
 All these were designed to make it a smoother faster operation.
 When I left the company daily backlogs were normal and rarely was the new team able to process more than 100 pieces per day.

 Team Building Is Like Target Practice

-As a child my dad would take me rabbit hunting.
-He had a double barreled shotgun, and I carried a .22 caliber rifle.
+As a child, my dad would take me rabbit hunting.
+He had a double-barreled shotgun, and I carried a .22 caliber rifle.
 I was never too excited because the possibility of shooting a rabbit with a rifle was pretty small.
 But it was fun to be with my dad and to watch our dog, Prince, enjoy the run.
 He was a good rabbit dog.
-My dad was good shot, and way back then he had three guns; the .22 caliber for squirrel hunting, the shotgun for rabbits and turkey, and a 9 millimeter rifle for deer hunting.
+My dad was a good shot, and way back then he had three guns; the .22 caliber for squirrel hunting, the shotgun for rabbits and turkey, and a 9-millimeter rifle for deer hunting.
 Each gun had a specific purpose.

 Too many teams miss the mark, the purpose and goals have not been clearly defined.
-A team has been assigned rather than all the people considered and those chosen that have the right talents, skills and passion to do the best job.
-Team leaders and decision makers rarely take the courage to challenge the process and make necessary changes to utilize he best people for the best results.
-Team building can take a lot of learning form the old adage, ready, aim, fire.
+A team has been assigned rather than all the people considered and those chosen that have the right talents, skills, and passion to do the best job.
+Team leaders and decision-makers rarely take the courage to challenge the process and make necessary changes to utilize the best people for the best results.
+Team building can take a lot of learning from the old adage, ready, aim, fire.